oddballteam/ecs-guide/ecs/4 Lab.md

 <img src="https://raw.githubusercontent.com/oddballteam/ecs-guide/main/img/overview.jpg" width=40%>

-App teams have all successfully been able to interface with it using OP's pipelines.
+App teams have all successfully been able to interface with it using devops pipelines.

 Part of the magic that makes deployer a great tool is that it **abstracts** away many of the complexities.